4th July 2025

 We would like to remind families that the school does not have duty of care for children before 8.25am and encourages families to drop student/s off from then onwards.

-The school office is open during each term from 8.25am - 3.45pm Monday to Friday.
+The school office is open during each term from 8.25am - 3.30pm Monday to Friday.

-Safety of Van Morey Road
+Safety on Van Morey Road

 Van Morey Road is very busy around school times with buses and cars going everywhere.
 This is why we had a school crossing installed.
 For the safety of yourself and your children please only use the school crossing to cross Van Morey Road.